Bilal815/metacaptives/content/pages/about-us.md

 ## Join Us on the Journey

-Whether you're a tech enthusiast, a curious traveler, a science lover, or simply someone who enjoys a good read, Stand Blog is here for you.
+Whether you're a tech enthusiast, a curious traveler, a science lover, or simply someone who enjoys a good read, MetaCaptives is here for you.
 Join us on this journey of discovery and exploration as we bring you captivating stories and thought-provoking insights.

 Stay connected with us through our articles and social media channels, and let's stand together for knowledge and inspiration.